Buyer's Choice Award Winner

 American Dream Auto Protect plans and coverage

-All plans also include a cancellation option, a monthly payment plan, free towing/rental cars/roadside assistance and a money-back guarantee.
+All plans also include a cancellation option, a monthly payment plan, free towing, rental cars and roadside assistance and a money-back guarantee.

 » MORE: Pros and cons of extended auto warranties